neurocyte/zg/README.md

 ## Unicode Version

-The Unicode version supported by zg is 15.1.0.
+The Unicode version supported by zg is `15.1.0`.

 ## Zig Version

-The minimum Zig version required is 0.14 dev.
+The minimum Zig version required is `0.14`.

 ## Integrating zg into your Zig Project